govhealth/PostpartumTOC/input/pagecontent/background.md

 **Strategy:** Develop implementation guidance to support and promote the standardized capture and exchange of maternal health data elements relevant for postpartum care.
 - Identify data elements for a postpartum summary note
-- Develop terminology and valuesets guidance
+- Develop terminology and value set guidance
 - Consider interoperable exchange mechanisms across care settings and data platforms

 **Goal:** Improve maternal health outcomes and decrease maternal mortality through interoperable data.
 - Enhance provider identification of at-risk individuals
 - Ensure timely exchange of accurate and complete datasets
-- Support health IT technologies (e.g., electronic health records (EHRs), remote patient monitoring, third-party mobile apps, and CDS) to use data for effective postpartum care
+- Support health IT technologies (e.g., EHRs, remote patient monitoring, third-party mobile apps, and CDS) to use data for effective postpartum care